tomiokadoes77-cyber/Happy-birthday-/README.md

                     <div class="card2-content">
                         <h3>To You!</h3>
                         <h2>Happy birthday 🥳🎂🥳 chanda the day you come into my life I was not really much attached to
                             you but day by day you became close to my heart .
-And now you are truly my younger sister.
+And now you are truly my better half.
 I wish I could remove some of the pain from your life which you are bearing alone.
 But you're always welcome 🤗 you can talk anytime you want to talk specially those which you can't say to others.
 And this year your all dreams come true .
-I wish that your brother could wish you but if couldn't wish on him behalf I am wishing you happy birthday 🎈🎂🎈 sana .
+I wish that your Cutiee Maharaja could wish you but if couldn't wish on him behalf I am wishing you happy birthday 🎈🎂🎈 Tanishka .
 Don't be Sad ok be happy 😌
                         </h2>

                         <div class="imageCute2">